avishaan/codehatcher.github.io/_posts/2020-09-03-gradient-checking.md

 ---
 title: "Numerical Gradient Checking for Backprop"
-excerpt: "Backprop can be error prone.
+excerpt: "Backprop can be error-prone.
 Numeric methods for calculating the gradient is computational slow but easy to implement"
 categories:
   - machine learning
 tags: